NikolayBushilo/NikolayBushilo/README.md

 ### Contact me

-If you have any questions or want to collaborate
+If you have any questions or wish to collaborate.

 Via mail : bushilo.nikolay1@gmail.com
 Twitter  : @---------------

+### My other projects

+See PHM for more

 <!--
 **Niko7334/Niko7334** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.